How Much Does It Cost to Move Out of State?

 - Restocking non-movable items like cleaning products and perishable food

-- Replacing and repairing things that got lost and damaged during your move (moving insurance rarely covers everything)
+- Replacing/repairing items that were lost or damaged during your move (moving insurance rarely covers everything)

 The process for moving out of state

-Preparing for a long-distance move can be tedious, but you can break down the process into the following manageable components:
+Preparing for a long-distance move can be tedious, but you can break down the process into the following manageable steps:

 - Find a new place to live